BenTaylorPublic/screeps/README.md

 ## Working on
 ### Short term
 ```
-tslint to eslint
+Add all the reactions I want to
 ```
 ### Mid term:
 ```
-Add all the reactions I want to

-Fix all ts-ignores

 Legolas

-Power
-    Power creeps control

 Transfer rut
     Rooms should have a transfer ID, of which one they're working on